Skip to main content

 What factors can affect your eye colour?

-Hyphema is when blood gathers within the front of the eye.
-Some or all of the iris and the pupil may be covered by blood, making your eye appear red.
+Hyphema – Blood in the front of the eye after injury, making the iris look red.
 This condition is normally caused by sports injuries.

-Uveitis can be defined very simply as inflammation within the eye.
+Uveitis – Inflammation that causes redness.
 This can be caused by infection, toxins or a sports injury.
-The white of the eye may appear red.

-Green eyes work nicely with dark brown, Havana and gold.
+Green eyes work nicely with dark brown, Havana, gold and transparent frames.
 They also contrast well with colours like pale pink, blue, or violet.

-How can I change the colour of my eyes?
+Can you change the colour of your eyes?